berrym/lusush/README.md

 ---

-**Note**: All examples in this README have been tested and verified to work with the current version of Lusush.
+**Development Status Disclaimer**: Lusush is actively developed software.
+While all examples in this README have been tested and work with the current version, some advanced features, configuration options, or edge cases may be partially implemented or subject to change.
+We recommend testing functionality in your specific environment and staying updated with the latest releases.

+**Contributing**: Report issues, suggest improvements, or contribute to development.
 The shell provides a solid foundation for both interactive use and complex scripting tasks while maintaining POSIX compatibility.